WHO WE ARE

 There are two village halls and a recreational facility in the community council area.
 Click below for more information

 After a period of abeyance, FMLCC restarted with new membership on the 28th April 2020.
-Eleven new councillors were appointed.
+Click here to see the community council team.

 Further information on the FMLCC's work can be obtained by clicking on the links below: